humanoid-colors/emacs-humanoid-themes/README.md

 The theme has some options that can be tweaked via `M-x customize`:

+* `humanoid-thmes-arc-bg`:

+Makes background colors suitable for Arc colored GUI themes.

-* `humanoid-comment-bg`:
+* `humanoid-thmes-comment-bg`:

 This toggles a background color for the comment lines.

-* `humanoid-comment-italic`:
+* `humanoid-thmes-comment-italic`:

 This toggles italics for comments and will also add a lighter color to it.
-It is recommended to disable `humanoid-comment-bg` if you turn this option on for better contrast.
+It is recommended to disable `humanoid-thmes-comment-bg` if you turn this option on for better contrast.

-* `humanoid-keyword-italic`:
+* `humanoid-thmes-keyword-italic`:

 This toggles italics for keywords.

-* `humanoid-org-agenda-height`:
+* `humanoid-thmes-org-agenda-height`:

 This toggles the use of varying org agenda heights.

-* `humanoid-org-bold`:
+* `humanoid-thmes-org-bold`:

 This toggles bold text for org headings.

-* `humanoid-org-height`:
+* `humanoid-thmes-org-height`:

 This toggles the use of varying org headings heights.

-* `humanoid-org-highlight`:
+* `humanoid-thmes-org-highlight`:

 This toggles highlighting of org headings.

-* `humanoid-org-priority-bold`:
+* `humanoid-thmes-org-priority-bold`:

 This toggles bold text for priority items in agenda view.

-* `humanoid-custom-colors`:
+* `humanoid-thmes-custom-colors`:

 This allows for specifying a list of custom colors to override humanoid theme colors.
 More details in the next section.

-* `humanoid-underline-parens`:
+* `humanoid-thmes-underline-parens`:

 This toggles the underline of matching parens when using `show-paren-mode` or similar.

 ### Override theme's colors

-The theme can be customized by overriding one of the theme local variables by setting a list in the `humanoid-custom-colors` variable.
+The theme can be customized by overriding one of the theme local variables by setting a list in the `humanoid-thmes-custom-colors` variable.
 Here's a list of all the local variables and roles:

 | var           | role                                                                                              |